SpaceX's Latest Advantage? Blowing Up Its Own Rocket, Automatically - Slashdot

 *: normal GPS chips will refuse to give a precise answer above a certain speed (~500 m/s) and altitude (18km) [wikipedia.org].

+Also means that the usual asian chip manufacturer only need to flash such firmware on thing clearly sold elsewhere but not in the US (nor the few other countries which follow

+Uhh, no, GPS was designed specifically to guide missiles and military aircraft.

-Re: There's another name for this (Score:2)
+Re: There's another name for this (Score:1)

 Having a human operator in charge is one of the least reliable ways of doing things.